top of page

 Application Deadline: April 30th

-Eligibility: Highly motivated students in high school, college or professional training (medical/law/graduate/business school) may apply.
+Eligibility: Highly motivated students in high school

-As an intern in the program, you'll have the chance to work with and learn from a diverse and multidisciplinary team of scientists.
-This team includes internationally renowned investigators in areas such as genomics, bioinformatics, digital medicine, and community engagement.
-The primary goal of the internship program is to provide you, as a highly motivated high school, undergraduate, graduate, or professional student, with the training and preparation needed to become a future leader in the realm of translational medical research.
-This immersive experience will allow you to actively contribute to groundbreaking research while expanding your knowledge and skill set in health sciences, statistics, and computational/computer science.
+Enrolling in the Scripps Student Research Internship, part of the Scripps Research Translational Institute (SRTI), is a unique opportunity.
+SRTI is at the forefront of translational research.
+The Institute focuses on personalized healthcare through genomic, proteomic, and metabolomic correlates of health and disease.
+As an intern in the program, you'll work with a diverse, multidisciplinary team of scientists.
+The primary goal of the internship program is to provide you with the training and preparation needed to become a future leader in translational medical research.
+This experience will allow you to contribute to research while expanding your skill set in health sciences, statistics, and computational/computer science.

 Location: Various cities